Performance Improvement Analyst Salary

 Popular Skills for Performance Improvement Analyst

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Process Improvement, Performance Analysis, Project Management, and Data Analysis are correlated to pay that is above average.
-Those listing Microsoft Excel and Data Analysis as skills, on the other hand, should be prepared for drastically lower pay.
-For most people, competency in Data Analysis indicates knowledge of Process Improvement.
+Performance Improvement Analysts only report a few specific skills.
+Most notably, skills in Performance Analysis, Process Improvement, Project Management, and Data Analysis are correlated to pay that is above average.
+Microsoft Excel, on the other hand, is typically associated with much lower pay.
+Those proficient in Data Analysis are, more often than not, also skilled in Process Improvement.

 Pay by Experience Level for Performance Improvement Analyst